hugogirard/aifordevelopers/README.md

 | INDEX_NAME | The name of the index that will be created in Azure AI Search - here write **order** |
 | INDEXER_NAME | The name of the indexer that will be created in Azure AI Search - here write **indexer** |

+## Run Create Azure Resources GitHub Action

+Now you can go to the Actions tab and Run the **Create Azure Resources** [GitHub Actions](https://docs.github.com/en/actions).

+## Create more GitHub Action Secrets

+Once this is done you will need to create more GitHub Actions Secrets.
+You need to retrieve some values in the Azure Portal.

 # REST API Azure Search Data Plane